-My mum’s partner took his life.
+My mom’s partner took his life.
 He died by suicide.
 It felt like it happened in a span of 3 days.
-He went missing on a Friday, and was found the Monday after.
+He went missing on a Friday and was found the Monday after.
 Just like that, he destroyed my mum’s life.
-He hurt my children who viewed him a a step-grandparent.
-And he betrayed me, who after months of “vetting” him, gave him my (unsolicited) blessing.
+He destroyed his.
+He hurt my children who viewed him as a step-grandparent.
+And he betrayed me, who after months of “vetting” him, gave him my blessing.

 was am angry.
 I was am hurt.
 I felt feel betrayed.
 Although it felt like it happened in a blink of an eye, hindsight says otherwise.

 There were many signs months prior to the day that we didn’t pick up.
-The day he went missing, I was with my mum taking her around to run some errands.
-After I dropped her off at her place that afternoon and carried on with my day.
+The day he went missing, I was with my mom taking her around to run some errands.
+I dropped her off at her place that afternoon and carried on with my day.

-The following morning, I got a message that Mr. S was missing.
+The following morning, I got a message that he was missing.
 He hadn’t come home that night and he wasn’t at his parents place either.

-As it turned out, he told mum that he was going to stay at his parents place to help them out with some work around the house; and he told his parents that he was staying at mum’s.
+As it turned out, he told Mom that he was going to stay at his parents’ place to help them out with some work around the house; and he told his parents that he was staying at mom’s.
 It wasn’t until the next morning that both households realized that he was missing.
 From the way that he went missing, it was clear that he didn’t want to be found.

 A Danger to Himself

-Over the next couple of days, mum pleaded with the police to keep searching for him.
-I told her to tell the police that Mr. S’s past shows that he is a danger to himself.
-(Yes, this was his second attempt at suicide.
-The first one was prior to him and mum getting into a relationship.)
+Over the next couple of days, mom pleaded with the police to keep searching for him.
+I told her to tell the police that his past clearly presented that he was a danger to himself.
+(It was his second attempt at suicide.
+The first one was prior to him and mom getting together.)

 There is a saying, “past behavior is the best indicator of future behavior“.
 It was at this point that the police decided to up the ante.
-As I recall it, the weather on Saturday night before Mr. S was found, was atrocious.
-The winds were strong and the southerlies were blowing it’s icy breath over Wellington.
-At about 9.00pm Mum had a strong thought as to where Mr. S could be found.
+As I recall it, the weather on Saturday night before he was found, was atrocious.
+The winds were strong and the southerlies were blowing its icy breath over the city.
+At about 9.00pm, Mom had a strong thought as to where he could be found.

 She called the police and told them.
 They suggested that she stay home and that the search would resume in the morning.
 “But it’s very close by,” she pleaded.
 They told her to stay put in case he came home.
 So she did.

-The following morning, my partner and I were out enjoying a nice breakfast out.
+The following morning, my husband and I were enjoying a nice breakfast out.
+(You never really think anything so bad could happen).
 The children spent the weekend at the dad’s place.
-It was then that we got a call from the police.
-“Could you come to your mum’s place quickly?”
+And it was then that we got a call from the police.
+“Could you come to your mom’s place quickly?”
 Sgt.
 Thomas asked.

-I could hear my mum screaming in the background.
+I could hear my mom screaming in the background.
 She was wailing.
-I felt the blood drain from my face.
+I felt the blood drain from my body.
 My knees felt weak.
-I ran around in circles – to the cashier, back to our table, out the door, back in to the restaurant again.
+I ran around in circles – to the cashier, back to our table, out the door, back into the restaurant again.
 I didn’t know what to do.
-My partner, Wayne, told me to go to the car and he would settle the bill.
+My husband told me to go to the car and he would settle the bill.

-We were 15 minutes away from my mum’s place.
+We were 15 minutes away from my mom’s place.
 The drive felt like an hour long.

-As we drove up to mum’s house.
+As we drove up to mom’s house.
 The police car was parked outside.
 Sgt.
 Thomas was waiting for me.
-I could hear my mum’s screams from outside.
-“We found Mr. S,” he said.
+I could hear my mom’s screams from outside.
+“We found him,” he said.
 “I’m sorry to say that he’s passed.”

-Mum was curled up like a child, wailing and crying, calling out Mr. S’s name.
+Mom was curled up like a child, wailing and crying, calling out his name.
 I didn’t know what to do.
 I wanted to cry, but no tears fell.

 Sgt.
-Thomas told me that Mr. S had hung himself.
+Thomas told me that he had hung himself.

 “Where was he found?,” I asked.